 Adult cat diets are calorie controlled, suitable for adult teeth, and are high in protein to support immune system and life stage.
 That said, you should avoid overfeeding by paying close attention to the feeding guide on the packet.
 You can treat your cat, but be sure to choose from a healthy range.
 Whether to feed your cat wet or dry cat food, or a combination of both, will come down to you and your cat’s preference.

 At the age of 7-8 years onwards, most cats will sit in the senior category.
 Cats have an average lifespan of 12-18 years, with some living even longer, so once they hit the mature milestone it’s good to think about shifting their diet to one that will support their ageing.

 Senior cat food promotes digestive health as their metabolism slows with age, and it supports their immune system too.
 Senior cats with mobility issues may benefit from a diet that contains glucosamine and/or fatty acids such as DHA.
 Obesity is more common in cats once they move into the senior category, which is why foods will cater to this issue specifically.
-If your senior cat is showing signs of dental sensitivity, you might want to move them from dry food to wet food, which may also be more palatable for senior cats who have a weaker sense of smell.
+If your senior cat is showing signs of dental sensitivity, they need to be seen by your local Greencross Vets team.
+In the short term, you might want to move them from dry food to wet food until an appointment can be made.
+Wet food, which may also be more palatable due to the inherent smell, may entice these golden oldies a bit more.